6.2 Promoting Independence Without Unsafe Over-Helping

 ChoiceAsk which shirt the resident wantsSupports rights and motivation

-Adaptive deviceUse built-up utensils or reacher as directedCompensates for weakness or limited motion
+Adaptive deviceBuilt-up utensils, plate guard, or reacher as directedCompensates for weakness or limited motion

 TimeAvoid rushing during dressing or mealsAllows practice and preserves dignity

-Adaptive equipment should be used as directed by the care plan, therapy, or nursing instructions.
-Examples can include walkers, canes, wheelchairs, raised toilet seats, grab bars, dressing sticks, long-handled shoehorns, plate guards, built-up utensils, nonskid mats, or reachers.
-The aide should not introduce a device without direction if it changes safety or technique.
-A poorly fitted or wrong device can create falls, skin injury, or frustration.
+Adaptive equipment is used as directed by the care plan, therapy, or nursing.
+Examples include walkers, canes, wheelchairs, raised toilet seats, grab bars, dressing sticks, long-handled shoehorns, plate guards, built-up utensils, nonskid mats, and reachers.
+The aide should not introduce a device, change its height, or swap it for another without direction, because a poorly fitted or wrong device can cause falls, skin injury, or frustration.

 Privacy and dignity are part of independence.
 A resident may need extra time to toilet, wash, or dress.
-The aide should not expose the resident unnecessarily, talk about the resident as if absent, or rush a personal task in a way that causes embarrassment.
-If the resident needs help, offer it discreetly.
-If a resident refuses assistance, explain the safety concern and follow facility policy, especially when the care plan requires supervision.
+Do not expose the resident unnecessarily, talk about them as if absent, or rush a personal task in a way that causes embarrassment.
+Offer help discreetly.
+If a resident refuses assistance that the care plan requires for safety, explain the concern, follow facility policy, and report the refusal.

-Reporting helps the care plan stay accurate.
-If the resident can now complete more of a task, tell the nurse or restorative staff.
+Reporting keeps the care plan accurate in both directions.
+If the resident can now complete more of a task, tell the nurse or restorative staff so goals can advance.
 If the resident suddenly needs more help, report that too.
-The aide's observations help the team adjust goals, equipment, supervision, and therapy involvement.
-The exam often rewards the answer that notices ability without ignoring risk.
+Your observations let the team adjust goals, equipment, supervision, and therapy involvement.
+The exam rewards the answer that notices ability without ever ignoring risk.

 Test Your Knowledge